Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Gravitational wave conversion probability

-To determine the size of a $R_{tot}$, it is most convenient to analyze an integral region of infinite size.
+where $H_0$ is the Hubble constant \citep{2020AA...641A...6P} and $M_{\mathrm{planck}}=\sqrt{\frac{1}{8\pi G}}$ represents the reduced Planck mass.
+Now let's determine the magnitude of this solid angle $\Delta\theta$.
+Considering a neutron star with a distance $d$ from us, the region where the VHF GWs are converted into photons is spherical and has a radius of $R_{tot}$.
+This radius $R_{tot}$ can be a local point of the neutron star's magnetic field, a region, or the entire magnetic field.
+The size and choice of this radius will greatly affect the size of the final conversion probability.
+To determine the size of a $R_{tot}$, it is most convenient and optimistic to analyze an integral region of infinite size.
 This allows for the calculation of the maximum conversion probability and the optimal utilization of the telescope's field of view.
 However, this is actually not a rational assumption.
 When the region is of considerable size, the magnetic field of the neutron star will weaken significantly, eventually being superseded by other magnetic fields in astrophysics.
 Consequently, we can no longer solely attribute the observational effect we are currently investigating to the neutron star.
-Hence, two factors influence the magnitude of a signal's field of view: First, the strength of the magnetic field must be higher than the average magnetic field of the universe $B_0\lesssim 47\mathrm{~pGauss}$ \cite{Neronov:2010gir,Tavecchio:2010mk,Takahashi:2013lba,Durrer:2013pga,Planck:2015zrl,Pshirkov:2015tua,Jedamzik:2018itu,Domcke:2020yzq}.
+Hence, two factors influence the magnitude of a signal's field of view: First, the strength of the magnetic field must be higher than the average magnetic field of the universe $B_0\lesssim 47\mathrm{~pGauss}$ which allows the magnetic field region to extend to a radius of up to $10^9\mathrm{~km}$ \citep{Neronov:2010gir,Tavecchio:2010mk,Takahashi:2013lba,Durrer:2013pga,Planck:2015zrl,Pshirkov:2015tua,Jedamzik:2018itu,Domcke:2020yzq}.
 Secondly, it is evident that the signal's effective field of vision cannot surpass the telescope's field of view (see our discussion of this in Sec. \ref{sec:quantities-rewritten-in-the-nautural-lorentz-heaviside-untis} in the appendix).
-The telescope is centered on a neutron star, and the data at the back end of the observation is actually the integrated total voltage of all radio signals across the telescope's field of view.
-Combining these two points, we calculated the integral conversion probability $\left\langle P_{g \rightarrow \gamma}(\omega,L,\theta)\right\rangle$ with the change of size of the conversion region $R_{tot}$, and the calculation results are shown in Fig. \ref{fig:conversion-probability-total} with the same calculating parameters in Fig. \ref{fig:conversion-probability-times} and the fully results are shown in Fig. \ref{figapp:conversion-probability-total} at Appendix \ref{sec:more-figures}.
-The missing data points in the figure at lower frequencies are because the radius at which the conversion occurs $r_{\mathrm{occur}}$ is larger than the radius of the conversion region $R_{tot}$ assumed in our calculation.
-In addition, it can be found from the figure that the total conversion probability near the neutron star's light cylinder is due to the change of the topological shape of the magnetic field near the light cylinder.
-Finally, we selected the radius of the conversion region as $R_{tot}=10^9\mathrm{~km}$.
-It is worth noting that the conversion region we selecte is a very optimistic estimate, and the actual observation will be very different: (a) Due to the magnetic field crossing of the surrounding objects, the magnetic field of the neutron star does not have such a clear dividing line. (b) We naively think that the physical process of converting VHF GWs into electromagnetic waves occurs everywhere in this transition region, but in fact VHF GWs may only exist in a small part of this conversion region, which we cannot predict with theory, and observations are needed to determine the emission region of electromagnetic waves.
-Thus, we determine the size of the conversion region, which in turn determines the total conversion probability.
+Therefore, we can consider the following simple model: The telescope is centered on a neutron star, and the data at the back end of the observation is actually the integrated total voltage of all radio signals across the telescope's field of view \citep{2017isra.book.....T}.
+It is clear that $R_{tot}$ is greater than $r_{\mathrm{occur}}$ for actual observation.
+Therefore, we can determine the total energy flux reaching Earth